RyaPorter/mips-vm/README.md

 # Intro
 MIPS is a reduced instruction set computer (RISC) instruction set architecture.
-This project attempts to create a rudementary virtual machine that can execute the various instructions present in the architecture.
+This project is an ongoing attempt to create a rudementary virtual machine that can execute code assembled for this instruction set.

 ## Goals
 - [x] Create the different virtual hardware components